phonowell/genshin-impact-script/README.md

 ### Other

-- Set the process priority to the lowest when the game window is inactive
+- Make the game running as borderless; mute it when the game is inactive and set the process priority to the lowest

 ## Usage